schmaustech/agent-installer-blog/README.md

 <img src="agent-based.png" style="width: 1000px;" border=0/>

-With OpenShift 4.11 we are introducing a pre-release version of the new agent-based installer for OpenShift.
-Installing clusters on bare metal nodes has never been so easy.
-Our aim is to provide the flexibility of user-provided infrastructure (UPI) installs with the ease of use of the OpenShift Assisted Installer, while in fully disconnected or air-gapped environments.
+With OpenShift 4.11 we are introducing a pre-release version of the [new agent-based installer for OpenShift](https://github.com/openshift/installer/tree/agent-installer) that we are adding to the official OpenShift installer.
+With this new <code>agent</code> subcommand, installing clusters on premise has never been so easy, while allowing as many types of designs as possible.
+Our aim is to provide the flexibility of [user-provided infrastructure (UPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_bare_metal/installing-bare-metal.html) installs with the ease of use that the [OpenShift Assisted Installer](https://docs.openshift.com/container-platform/4.11/installing/installing_on_prem_assisted/installing-on-prem-assisted.html) offers for connected environments, while in fully disconnected or air-gapped environments.

 We have worked with users from different industries and incorporated their feedback and use cases in its design.
-To do this we are combining existing technologies and experience coming from the Assisted Installer and the installer-provisioned infrastructure (IPI).
+To do this we are combining existing technologies and experience coming from the Assisted Installer, the [installer-provisioned infrastructure (IPI)](https://docs.openshift.com/container-platform/4.11/installing/installing_bare_metal_ipi/ipi-install-overview.html) among others.

 ## Use Cases We are Addressing

-* Quickly deploy isolated OpenShift clusters on premise of any topology
+* Quickly deploy isolated OpenShift clusters on premise of any topology.
 * Install a cluster zero with OpenShift management components such as Red Hat Advanced Cluster Management for Kubernetes (ACM), GitOps, Quay, and components to support your other clusters.
 * As we start with Hypershift, install the OpenShift cluster that will house the control planes for all the other clusters.

 ## Features Included and/or In Progress

-* Create bootable images with openshift-install to deploy your clusters
+* Create bootable images with openshift-install to deploy your clusters.
-* In-place bootstrap, no extra node required
+* In-place bootstrap, no extra node required.
-* Works in fully disconnected deployments
+* Works in fully disconnected deployments.
-* Works with a mirrored local registry
+* Works with a mirrored local registry.
-* Supports single node OpenShift (SNO), compact 3-node clusters, and highly available topologies
+* Supports single node OpenShift (SNO), compact 3-node clusters, and highly available topologies.
-* Can be automated with third party tools
+* Can be automated with third party tools.
-* User-friendly interface based on the Assisted Installer
+* User-friendly interface based on the Assisted Installer.

 ## Getting Familiar with Agent-Based OpenShift Installer